CallumMyers4/Honours-Project-Repository/README.md

 ------------------------------------------------DEVELOPMENT-----------------------------------------------------------------------------
 - Need to work out why so many gaps are only 1 long, and edit params to try to avoid 1 block of ground between gaps (make a minimum number of blocks before a new gap can begin, as well as the time affecting chance?)
-- Character controller is still hvaving some movement issues especially when jumping, looks hitbox related
 - Character is too wide to fall through 1 block gaps, need to either make sprite smaller or make gaps have a min of 2 blocks
 - Ground checks for gaps could be made more efficient with a raycast firing sideways to check forward/back to check how flat ground is?
 Maybe?
 - Platform height needs to be adjusted to ensure player can both fit under and jump onto them